Ireland ends abortion ban as 'quiet revolution' transforms country

 Jim Wells, a member of Northern Ireland’s socially conservative Democratic Unionist Party, said that after the vote Northern Ireland and Malta were the only parts of Europe where the unborn child was properly protected.

 “It is inevitable that the abortion industry based in Great Britain will set up clinics in border towns,” he said.
+“The outcome of the referendum is an extremely worrying development for the protection of the unborn child in Northern Ireland.”

-Additional reporting by Graham Fahy in Dublin; Amanda Ferguson in Belfast and Michael Holden in London; Editing by Alison Williams
+Additional reporting by Graham Fahy and Emily Roe in Dublin; Amanda Ferguson in Belfast and Michael Holden in London; Editing by Alison Williams and Richard Balmforth